chris-martin/bricks/in/posts/2017-04-29-null-as-bottom/post.md

     Nothing -> undefined
 ```

-`fromJust Nothing` is still bottom — it's still an expression of type `a` that
+`fromJust Nothing` is still bottom — it’s still an expression of type `a` that
-does not evaluate to any value of type `a` — but we've added a little metadata
+does not evaluate to any value of type `a` — but we’ve added a little metadata
 that lets us fail quickly when attempting to evaluate it.

 We can go further than that, though, and provide not only a proclamation of